 Next, review and update the lab order name and set the “Default Lab Facility”.

-For in-house labs, the default facility may be your office.
-If you have multiple locations with their own in-house labs, there is an option available for “Use Appointment Location”.
-Facilities and scheduling locations are managed on the Facilities tab.
+In-Office Labs: For in-house labs, set the default facility to be your in-office lab.
+If you have multiple locations with their own in-house labs, set the default facility to “Use Appointment Location”.
+“Use Appointment Location” only works if your lab facilities are mapped to scheduling locations.
+Facilities and scheduling locations are managed on the Lab Facilities tab.

 E-labs Options: If your practice is configured to receive lab results electronically from a hospital or third-party vendor, you may elect to have separate lab orders for these “e-labs”.
 In that case, you may create multiple labs for each vendor, or create a single lab order.
 You can use the lab order name and default facility to speed up your workflow when creating these lab orders.